Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Directories are the cornerstone of the IT of any organization.
-Neglecting their management and the way they are updated may lead to a lot of duplicate work, data silos, user frustration, and legal risks.
+Neglecting their management and updates has dire consequences.
+This may lead to a lot of duplicate work, data silos, user frustration, and legal risks.

 In this article, we will navigate to the main concepts and best practices that organizations should remember when dealing with directories and Global Address Lists (GAL) in your contact management.